OpenScienceLabs/opensciencelabs.github.io/pages/blog/artbox-what-is-it-how-to-collaborete/index.md

     --output-path /tmp/artbox/
 ```

-The command above downloads using a random resolution.
-If you want a specific
-resolution, use the flat `--resolution`:
+The command above downloads the video using a random resolution.
+If you want a specific resolution, use the flat `--resolution`:

 ```python